-This page provides guidance for designers in relation to access and facilities within buildings for people regardless of disability' age or gender.
+This page provides guidance for designers about access and facilities within buildings for people, regardless of disability age or gender.

 People should be able to gain access to and within buildings and use the facilities both as visitors and as people who work in them.

 All new buildings (including dwellings) should comply with the requirements, as well as certain alterations or extensions to existing buildings.

 The following list highlights the sections and requirements covered within Approved Document M, relating to buildings other than dwellings:

 - Access statements must be submitted as part of the building regulation application in order to identify the philosophy and approach to inclusive design, that has been adopted together with the key issues of schemes to assist building control in making judgements.
 The statement can be used to support a departure from the guidance given in Part M giving the reasons and the rationale for the approach taken, or to identify any constraints imposed by an existing building and propose alternative or compensatory measures.

 - Approach to building from site boundary / car parking provision.

 - Level / ramped / stepped approach to building.

 - Horizontal circulation in buildings including entrance halls, reception areas, internal doors and corridors.